Minoxidil vs Redensyl : What should I use?

 Follow the advice of your healthcare advisor accurately, do not apply more or less than prescribed.
 Remember, the drug takes time to produce results so, be patient.
-It has to be applied regularly over a period of 4 months for the effects to be seen.
-However, if even after 4-6 months of consistent usage, there is no noticeable development or certain adverse effects are seen, you need to get in touch with your doctor.
-Minoxidil for hair is a very potent blood pressure lowering drug and that is why pressure patients need to be careful when taking the medicine.
+It has to be applied regularly over a period of 5 months for the effects to be seen.
+Minoxidil for hair is a very potent blood pressure lowering drug and that is why low blood pressure pressure patients need to be careful when taking the medicine.
 It can also increase your heart rate and therefore patients with heart complications or poor heart functioning mechanisms need to be monitored separately.
-This is what puts Minoxidil at an advantage in the ‘redensyl vs minoxidil which is better’ debate.

-If you are administering minoxidil for hair loss orally do let your doctor know if you are under any other sort of medication like herbs, vitamins or oral supplements; minoxidil for hair might interact with other medication and this could be harmful and at the same time inhibit the performance of the drug.
+If you are administering minoxidil for hair loss orally do let your doctor know if you are under any other sort of medication as it might interact with other medication and this could be harmful and at the same time inhibit the performance of the drug.
 Pregnant women or women planning to become pregnant and breastfeeding women should only start the medication on the advice of their medical practitioner.
-People suffering from heart diseases, kidney diseases, etc need to be careful and should consult a doctor before starting the treatment.
-You can also get in touch with our traya experts.
+You can also get in touch with our Traya experts for doctor - backed advise.

 Minoxidil vs Redensyl- Which One to Choose?

 So, is Redensyl better than Minoxidil?
 Wondering who won the minoxidil Vs redensyl battle?
 Read below.